artic-network/website/_resources/mpxv/mpxv-phylogenetics-epi2me-sop.md

 '
 %}

+## Credits / Acknowledgements

+This workflow runs the [Squirrel pipeline](https://github.com/aineniamh/squirrel) written by [Áine O'Toole](https://github.com/aineniamh).
+Squirrel itself makes use of a number of open-source software packages, including [minimap2](https://academic.oup.com/bioinformatics/article/34/18/3094/4994778),  [gofasta](https://academic.oup.com/bioinformatics/article/38/16/4033/6631223) and [IQTREE2](https://doi.org/10.1093/molbev/msaa015), in addition to custom code for APOBEC3 analysis.

+---

 ## Rationale
 MPXV is a large poxvirus, with a complex dsDNA genome ~200kb in length.
 Alignment of sequences, and therefore phylogenetics, is challenging using classic due to tracts of low-complexity and repetitive regions.
 Squirrel provides an efficient map-to-reference alignment pipeline with masking of problematic regions of the genome.
-The squirrel pipeline makes use of a number of open-source software packages, including [minimap2](https://academic.oup.com/bioinformatics/article/34/18/3094/4994778),  [gofasta](https://academic.oup.com/bioinformatics/article/38/16/4033/6631223) and [IQTREE2](https://doi.org/10.1093/molbev/msaa015), in addition to custom code for APOBEC3 analysis.
 Full details of the pipeline and workflow can be found [here](#pipeline-description).

 ## Command line
 Squirrel can be used as a command line tool, with full command-line documentation available on the squirrel GitHub repository at (github.com/aineniamh/squirrel)[https://github.com/aineniamh/squirrel].